SilkRose/Pony/stories/script-kitty/script-kitty-bloopers.md

 ## Null Character

-Gummy, Pinkie Pie's stuff animal baby alligator rested on Pinkie's bed in her bedroom.
+Gummy, Pinkie Pie's stuffed animal baby alligator rested on Pinkie's bed in her bedroom.
 In front of him was his Pretty Pink Pony Princess Play Laptop™.

 He had been sat there all day where Pinkie had left him before going to school, but that was about to change.